sledre/ghidra-sledre/README.md

 # Ghidra SledRE

+***This is a Proof of Concept.
+Exceptions may not be correctly handled and many improvements can be done.
+If you wish, do not hesitate to make a contribution.***

 Ghidra SledRE is a [ghidra](https://ghidra-sre.org/) extension able to communicate with [SledRE](https://github.com/sledre/sledre).

 This extension will allow you to traces a sample inside a SledRE sandbox and see the Windows syscalls made by the sample in Ghidra.